micbay/RaceTimerAndController/README.md

 By default, the controller is configured to expect two triggers from each lane, to count a completed drag run.
 On a given lane, the first trigger it sees, it will assume came from the start sensor.
 The 2nd trigger it sees, it will assume is from the finish sensor.
 The controller does not know the placement of the sensors and will always assume the 1st trigger is a start and the 2nd is a finish.

 **Drag Race Timing** - Unlike a circuit race, drag race timing begins immediately on race start, even if the start sensor is not triggered.
-A drag race heat is considered completed when both racers have triggered a start and finish sensor or, the `HEAT_TIMEOUT` exceeded.
+A drag race heat is considered completed when both racers have triggered a start and finish sensor or, the `HEAT_TIMEOUT` is exceeded.

 For the default, 2 trigger, configuration, the finish sensors should be wired to share the same Arduino lane input as the associated start sensor.